SciRooPlot/SciRooPlot/README.md

 ```cpp
     #include "PlotManager.h"
 ```
-which will provide you with all the user interfaces you need.
+which will provide all the user interfaces you need.
 In the following you can find some examples illustrating how to use the framework.

 Example 1